Radovan Karadzic: Former Bosnian Serb leader

-Radovan Karadzic is accused of having direct responsibility for the gravest atrocities of the Bosnian war - which have been described as the worst crimes committed in Europe since World War Two.
+The atrocities during the war have been described as the worst crimes committed in Europe since World War Two.

-One of two counts of genocide relates to the massacre of more than 7,500 Muslim men and boys in the Srebrenica enclave in July 1995, which the UN says was part of a campaign to "terrorise and demoralise the Bosnian Muslim and Bosnian Croat population".
+One count of genocide related to the massacre of more than 7,500 Muslim men and boys in the Srebrenica enclave in July 1995, which the UN said was part of a campaign to "terrorise and demoralise the Bosnian Muslim and Bosnian Croat population".

-The other genocide charge, dismissed in June 2012 but reinstated by the tribunal in July 2013, concerns the forcible expulsion of hundreds of thousands of non-Serbs from seven towns and villages in Bosnia.
+He was found not guilty in one count of genocide, relating to the forcible expulsion of hundreds of thousands of non-Serbs from seven towns and villages in Bosnia.

-The former Bosnian Serb leader is also accused of orchestrating the shelling of Sarajevo, and the use of 284 UN peacekeepers as human shields in May and June 1995.
+The former Bosnian Serb leader was also found guilty of orchestrating the shelling of Sarajevo, and the use of 284 UN peacekeepers as human shields in May and June 1995.

 Radovan Karadzic spent 13 years on the run before being handed over to the tribunal.